 This is what was I ended up with for my postcard which looks kind of interesting don’t you think?

 And if you’ve never made a fabric postcard before, they can’t get much easier than this.
-For my image transfer fabric postcards I print out my image (or in this case I salvaged one from an injured print), cut to size some fusible peltex and a piece of cardstock for the back (I like to use a pre-printed backing on my postcards and if you want a copy you can download a copy here then print it out onto cardstock or fabric).
-And I also sometimes use machine wrapped cording to finish the edges.
+For my image transfer fabric postcards I print out my image, or in this case I salvaged one from an injured print, then cut to size some fusible peltex and a piece of cardstock for the back.
+I like to use a pre-printed backing on my postcards and if you want a copy you can download a copy here (opens in new window – copy and paste) then print it out onto cardstock or fabric.
+I also sometimes use machine wrapped cording to finish the edges.

 PS I’ve been asked a number of time how I join my machine wrapped cording when I use it for edging or couching.
 You can find instructions here.